Raphencoder/sneaky/README.md

 # Sneaky
-Sneak game in python, the purpose is to make it work using reinforcement learning algorithm
+Sneak game in python, the purpose is to make it work using ~~reinforcement learning algorithm~~ neural network (more simple for now)

 # Use